YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Reference/FilesAndImages/Index.rst

         Boolean

     Description
-        If set image is rendered as a link.
+        If set, the image is rendered as a link.